aimms/how-to/C_Deployment/Deploy_DataServerComm_5_Progress.rst

-Using Progress Window in WebUI
+Use the Progress Window in WebUI
 ================================

 .. meta::